mongudu/distributed-tracing-demo/README.md

-# Distributed tracing demo for async and sync flows (HTTP, JMS, Kafka)
+# Distributed tracing demos for async and sync flows (HTTP, JMS, Kafka)

 Distributed tracing demos in a tech stack which contains web applications and a message broker (ActiveMQ) and an event streaming platform (Kafka).